Any Theory of Rationality is normative – it describes how a rational agent should evaluate beliefs, not (only) how they in fact evaluate them.

 the most reasonable account in the light of practical experience, that

 is, the most useful account we know of.
-If this is correct,
+In other words, the

-then the theory must reflect and articulate our practices.This means it will be a pragmatist theory of
+theory will reflect and articulate our practices.This means it will be a pragmatist theory of

 This, i.e. making explicit, is the actual job of a theory of rationality: The normativity was there before, it is implicit in our practices; the theory has to show how and when exactly it works to our evolutionary advantage, when and why it doesn’t, and thus help us improve upon it.